abd-elrahman-mohamed-anter/final-project-depi/eks/Readme.md

 ## infra (terraform)

+everything is in `main.tf`, single apply and the whole thing comes up.

 - VPC `10.0.0.0/16`
-- 2 public subnets across 2 AZs
+- 2 public subnets across 2 AZs — both with `map_public_ip_on_launch = true`
-- internet gateway + route tables
+- internet gateway attached to the VPC, route table sends `0.0.0.0/0` through it
-- security groups (cluster + nodes)
+- 2 security groups: one for the cluster (egress only), one for the nodes (SSH from your IP only)
-- IAM roles for EKS and node group
+- IAM roles: cluster role + node group role with the required EKS managed policies attached
-- EKS cluster: `project-cluster`
+- EKS cluster: `project-cluster` in `us-east-1`
-- node group: 4x t3.micro, autoscaling min=2 max=5
+- node group: 4x t3.micro, SSH enabled, autoscaling configured (min=2, max=5)

+the state is stored locally (`terraform.tfstate`) — if you're working in a team you'd want to move that to S3 + DynamoDB for locking.

 ---